pawelchrobak/onkyo-app/README.md

-Onkyo App
+# Onkyo App

-Electron app for controlling onkyo receivers.
-WIP
+Desktop app made with Electron for controlling onkyo receivers over LAN.

+Currently user can pick audio source, change volume and turn on/off the selected receiver.